albertofrizzera/VT-RSBS/README.md

 ### ORIGINAL CLIP MODELS FROM OPENAI
 This tables reports the performance of the original CLIP models trained by OPENAI.
 You can find these models in their [github repository](https://github.com/openai/CLIP).
+All the zero-shot results are obtained using the following template "a remote sensing image of a {class}", where class is replaced by the class name.
 ### CLIP ViT-B/32
 | Dataset    | Zero-shot Accuracy (%) | Linear-probe Accuracy (%) | Recall@K (T2I: R@1 / R@5 / R@10 / R@50) | Recall@K (I2T: R@1 / R@5 / R@10 / R@50) |
 |------------|------------------------|---------------------------|----------------------------------------|----------------------------------------|